 14th International Sándor Ferenczi Conference

-The Clinical and the Political: Ferenczi in the Time of Trauma
+- The Clinical and the Sociopolitical.
+Challenges for Psychoanalysis in Times of Trauma.

 Our International Sándor Ferenczi Network developed out of 25 years of meetings, exchanges and discussions among a group of people who found the works of Sándor Ferenczi a source of profound inspiration.